KelvinTegelaar/PowerShellWarrantyReports/README.md

 # Supported Platforms

 The following platforms are supported.
 You can also use a CSV file as a source to generate reports.
 This won't sync back to the source though.
+Some APIs don't allow write-back, so those are only available to create reports.

 An unchecked box means development for this is underway